Pinafore/cl1-hw/lr_speech/README.md

 classifying vowels.
 Write an alternative feature extractor function, create_alt_dataset, that gets better classification performance on the pairs of vowels that weren't already at ceiling.

+References:

+Hillenbrand, J., Getty, L. A., Clark, M. J., and Wheeler, K. (1995).
+Acoustic characteristics of American English vowels.
+Journal of the Acoustical Society of America, 97(5):3099– 3111.